apache/nuttx/configs/demo9s12ne64/README.txt

      - All of these soft registers wouil have to be saved and restored on every interrupt and context switch.

-  2. Lowering the optimization level.
+  2. Lowering the optimization level by dropping -Os to -O2 or, more likely, by removing -fomit-frame-pointer.
 Also not desireable becauase 99% of the files that do not have this problem also increase in size.
 Special case compilation with reduced optimization levels just for the files that need it could be done, but this would complicate the make system.